 For the past several years we have sold beef in quantities of a whole beef, half-beef, or quarter-beef.
 As of November 2019 we can now cater to those customers that prefer individual packages of beef.
 We offer many different cuts of meat individually vacuum sealed with the USDA stamp on each package.
 Our one-pound burger tubes are clear so the customer can see the leanness of the ground beef.
+There's been an increase in demand for our beef and we've been selling out quickly, so we recommend that you follow our Facebook page for updates on when beef may be available and place your order as soon as possible.

 For more information on the types of cuts: